 The Eagles have come up with an effective way to visit the Netherlands.
 Every time they record a new LP in England (the third one is called “The Border”) they drop over for concerts, which is why they performed last night in the Amsterdam Concertgebouw and tonight in the Rotterdam Doelen.

-The Eagles are the world’s strongest vocal group for me.
+The Eagles are the world’s strongest vocal group.
 A group with so much talent and sparkling craftsmanship that every live concert almost comes close to listening to their records.
 Also last night, because with the first twinkling sounds of Bernie Leadon’s guitar, crystal clear versions of “Take It Easy” and “Outlaw Man” unfolded.

 The Eagles actually have everything you can expect from a top group.
 Bernie Leadon, Glenn Frey, Randy Meisner and Don Hensley all sing equally well as soloists.
-And together they create a close harmony, with counterpart choirs, which sometimes make you cold.
+And together they create a close harmony, with counterpart choirs, which sometimes give you chills.

 After a number of flawless and movingly beautiful country-rock songs, such as “Doolin-Dalton”, a somewhat heavier part began.
 For this occasion they even let themselves be tempted to new work, but also in the heavier accented songs they interweaved exciting high-pitched screams ( Randy Meisner) and melodic guitar playing.
 With one encore the audience was not satisfied.
-To please they needed a second one, including “It’s a long Day” [Lazy Days] (Gram Parsons) and “Oh Carol”.
-A long and beautiful concert.
+To please they needed a second one, including “It’s a long Day” [Lazy Days] (Gram Parsons) and “Oh Carol.”
+It was a long and beautiful concert.

 ROTTERDAM